 4. What is your artistic process like?

-In my work there is always a context, an article or a title of a book: that’s my starting point.
+In my work, there is always a context, an article or a title of a book: that’s my starting point.
 The first part of the process is the most creative but difficult.
 I do many little sketches to ‘fix’ on paper the ideas.
 After this, I work with my computer on the two-three best sketches that I want to show to the client.
-The client then choose his favourite sketch and I bring it to final art.
+The client then chooses his favourite sketch and I bring it to final art.

 5. Who and/or what inspires your work?